$\gamma$-Cygni supernova remnant in $\gamma$-rays: signatures of trapped and escaped Cosmic Rays: Discussion of the possible origins of the -ray emission

 \subsection{SNR-MC Interaction}

-The MC have a good spatial correspondence with the brightest GeV excess location and part of the SNR shell around the VERITAS source region.
-Another clump spatially coincides with the brightest SNR shell structure and the $\gamma$-ray emission above 200 GeV.
-Considering their spectrum measured by \emph{Fermi}-LAT, we suggest that both the north-west and south-east shock fronts interacted with nearby dense gas, like RX J1713.7-3946 \citep{2013ApJ...778...59S,2020ApJ...900L...5T}, and the SNR-MC interaction occurring in the lower density environment results in a harder spectral index \citep{2012ApJ...761..133Y}.
-This scenario corresponds to part of an SNR shell interacting with molecular clouds of varying densities, leading to inhomogeneous $\gamma$-ray emission.
-In this scenario, the soft component in the lower GeV energy band can be interpreted as escaped CRs illuminating nearby MCs, even if their projected positions are located within the SNR shell \citep{2023ApJ...953..100L}.
-The flat component, on the other hand, can be attributed to trapped ions originating from shocks interacting with the gas complex.
-Furthermore, the different mass ratios of MCs inside the trapped zone compared to the escaped emission zone would result in varying $\gamma$-ray flux amplitudes across different interaction regions.
+Since the MC distribution shown in Section \ref{sec:3} exhibits good spatial correspondence with both the $\gamma$-ray emission measured by Fermi-LAT and part of the SNR shell, we suggest that the northwestern and southeastern shock fronts are interacting with nearby dense gas, similar to what has been observed in RX J1713.7-3946 \citep{2013ApJ...778...59S,2020ApJ...900L...5T}.
+Such SNR–MC interactions occurring in lower-density environments tend to result in relatively harder spectral indices in the GeV energy band \citep{2012ApJ...761..133Y}.
+This scenario implies that only parts of the SNR shell are interacting with molecular clouds of varying densities, leading to inhomogeneous $\gamma$-ray emission.
+The soft spectral component (escaped contribution shown in Figure \ref{fig:4}) observed in the lower GeV band can be interpreted as escaped cosmic rays (CRs) illuminating nearby MCs, even if their projected positions appear to located within the SNR shell \citep{2023ApJ...953..100L}.
+In contrast, the flatter spectra component (trapped contribution shown in Figure \ref{fig:4}) is likely produced by CRs still trapped within the shock region and interacting with the local dense gas.
+Moreover, based on the gas mass calculations presented in Section \ref{sec:3}, the gas mass ratios $\epsilon$ in the two different cloud regions shown in Figure \ref{fig:3} are $\epsilon_{\mathrm{V}} = \rm{M_{\mathrm{veritas}} / M_{\mathrm{escapeV}}} = 102 / 69 \approx 1.48$ and $\epsilon_{\mathrm{H}} = \rm{M_{\mathrm{hawc}} / M_{\mathrm{escapeH}}} = 63 / 479 \approx 0.13$, respectively.
+These gas mass ratios differ by more than an order of magnitude, indicating that the $\gamma$-ray emission from these two emission regions is mainly contributed by trapped ions and escaped ions, respectively.
+This difference also naturally accounts for the discrepancy between $\mathrm{Src}_{\mathrm{Fermi}}$ and $\mathrm{Src}_{\mathrm{VERITAS}}$ detections and their distinct spectral characteristics.

-Here, we consider a scenario where protons are injected instantaneously into a uniformly emitting region called Zone S (corresponding to Clump$_{\rm{shockV}}$ and Clump$_{\rm{shockH}}$), approximately 7000 years ago and the spectrum of the injected protons can be characterized as a broken power-law spectrum:
+Here, we consider a scenario where protons are injected instantaneously into a uniform emission zone (corresponding to CloudV and CloudH mentioned in Section. \ref{sec:3}), approximately 7000 years ago (same as SNR age argued by \citet{2019ApJ...874...50Z}) and the spectrum of the injected protons can be characterized as a broken power-law spectrum:

 \\ $E_{p,\rm break}$ represents the break energy, $\gamma_{1}$ and $\gamma_{2}$ being the spectral indices below and above the energy break, respectively.
 Because of the flat $\gamma$-ray spectrum $\sim$ 2.0 in the GeV energy band for the VERITAS region, we set $\gamma_{1}$ = 2.0 for simplicity and $\gamma_{2}$ = $\gamma_{1}$ + 1.0 \citep{2019ApJ...874...50Z}. $E_{p, \rm break}$ is fixed to 5 TeV, and then the distribution of the escaped protons in the emission region can be calculated following the method outlined by \citet{2020ApJ...897L..34L}: